akoushik2k/ENPM661/README.md

 ### 2. Running the Code:
 - Ensure that you have the required dependencies installed.
 - Execute the `main()` function in the provided Python script (`dijkstra_koushik_alapati.py`).
+- The .py file is located in project2 folder

 ### 3. Input:
 - Upon running the code, you will be prompted to enter the coordinates for the start and goal points.